 5- Chemical Based Paint Removers

-Chemicals to remove tougher paint are best to use indoors as well as outdoors.
+Chemicals to remove tougher paint are best used indoors as well as outdoors.

-It’s easy to use as well, all you have to do is apply it on the paint you want to remove and let it sit for a few hours.
+It’s easy to use as well as completely non-toxic; all you have to do is apply it to the paint you want to remove and let it sit for a few hours.
 It can be used in all kinds of furniture and friezes.

 Whichever chemical paint remover product you use, care that it’s Methylene Chloride-free.
 It’s also good to avoid paint strippers that contain carbonic acid, toluene, formic acid, and Xylene.

 Methylene is a highly toxic chemical, bad enough to potentially cause cancer or give those who use it a chemical burn.
 Many of these chemical-based paint strippers, due to their hazardous nature, have also been banned from online stores such as Amazon, eBay, and others in the US.

-As a good alternative, you can consider using a homemade stripper, heat gun or a sander for stripping away the paint safely from metal, walls or furniture items at your place.
+As a good alternative, you can consider using a sander for stripping away the paint safely from metal, walls, or furniture items at your place.
 They are considered safe for all, even for a pregnant woman who wants to accomplish a DIY task at home.

 Both types are effective in removing paint, although they work in slightly different ways.